 What are memorials?
 Why are they erected?
 By whom?
 When?
 Where are they placed?
 These are some of the key questions that scholars investigate about this widespread phenomenon.
 And these are questions of significant public concern and political and social partisanship in America today.

-Here we present and illustrate coal mining/coal miner memorials in Illinois, in alphabetical order of the towns where they are located.
-The towns are:
+Here we present and illustrate coal mining/coal miner memorials in Illinois, in alphabetical order of the towns where they are located:

 Braidwood: CLICK HERE